Courses & Events

 Following the orientation seminar, the possible participation in the next preparatory course is discussed in a personal meeting.

-The next orientation seminar will take place on November 22 and 23, 2024, with a fee of 20 euros.
+The next orientation seminars will take place on May 16 + 17, 2025 and November 28 + 29, 2025, at a cost of 20 euros.

 Please register by telephone or send us an e-mail.